cstivers78/drive/README.md

 # Drive

-A Web Application Framework for Node, inspired by Ruby on Rails and Play!
-Framework.
+Drive is a web application framework for Node.js.
+Following in the tradition of Ruby on Rails and Play!
+Framework, but built on Node.js and Express/Connect middleware.

-## Background

-I enjoy developing web application using Play!
-Framework, but I have begun working in Node.js recently for web applications.
-I figured I will bring some of the features I liked about Play!
-Framework over to Node.
+Some key features:

+* Hot reloading of application code including controllers, models and views.
+* Support for compiled assets.
+Currently includes CoffeeScript and LESS CSS.
+* Use of the Bliss template engine.